 As the central and inferior areas of the cornea thin and gradually bulge outward, a cone-like shape is formed.
 This abnormal curvature changes the cornea’s refractive properties causing varying degrees of blurred vision and distortion of objects.
 Occasional swelling may occur which can, in time, lead to sight-impairing cornea scarring.

-Similar cornea distortion and irregularity can also be seen in certain eyes that had Radial Keratotomy, LASIK induced ectasia or trauma.
+Similar cornea distortion and irregularity can also be seen in certain eyes that had Radial Keratotomy, LASIK or PRK induced ectasia or trauma.

 The treatment for keratoconus occurs in stages, from spectacles to contact lens to surgery typically over many years.
 Visual quality can initially be restored with spectacle correction or soft contact lenses.
-If the condition is detected early enough, corneal cross-linking is a promising option, currently in US FDA trials, designed to stiffen the cornea and stop it from gradually deforming.
+If the condition is detected early enough, corneal cross-linking is a promising option, designed to stiffen the cornea and stop it from gradually deforming.
 More advanced stages require rigid contact lenses.
 A proper contact lens fit is crucial to insure optimal vision and comfort.
 In time, the cornea may become so warped, that contact lenses may repeatedly fall out of the eye or cannot be tolerated because they are too uncomfortable to wear.
+Historically, cornea transplantation has proven to be a successful treatment option for those patients with late stage keratoconus.
+However, even after a transplant, glasses or contact lenses are usually required and visual rehabilitation may take time to achieve.
+Drs.
+Erdey and Kaswinkel have dramatically refined this option.
+Although keratoconus rarely results in total blindness, 20% of all patients will eventually require a corneal transplant.

 Intacs® are tiny (0.25mms thick) acrylic ring segments (see figure above).